 - Learn to Compromise: There will be disagreements and conflicts in a partnership - and there must be compromises.

 - Talk Daily: Talk every single day, when possible.
 Discussing daily events as well as future goals will keep the relationship stable and validates the reason you are partners.

 - Plan Ahead: Do not start a partnership off the wrong way.
 Make sure the arrangement is written, well planned and includes an operating agreement to detail the roles and responsibilities, capital contributions, profit splits, and exit strategies.

 The Bottom Line of Using Partnerships

-	While partnerships have a lot of benefits, they are not for everyone and if not properly created, they may be a silent killer to your investment plans.
-If you choose not to use a partnership – you are not actually investing alone.
-There are thousands of individuals in the BiggerPockets community that can help you though any weaknesses you may have.
+While partnerships have a lot of benefits, they are not for everyone, and if not properly created, they may be a silent killer to your investment plans.
+If you choose not to use a partnership, you are not actually investing alone.
+There are thousands of individuals in the BiggerPockets community that can help you through any weaknesses you may have.
 You can also outsource many of the things you don't want to do, rather than give 50% of your profits away.
-For example - if you are not good at construction – it may be cheaper to hire a contractor than to partner with an individual who is good with construction.
+For example, if you are not good at construction, it may be cheaper to hire a contractor than to partner with an individual who is good with construction.

-	If you decide to use a partnership – be careful from the beginning.
+If you decide to use a partnership, be careful from the beginning.
 Many people simply do not make good business partners.
-If you decide you would like to pursue a business partnership – be 100% confident that you choose a business partner that will treat you fairly, add value to the relationship, and maintains similar goals to yours.
+If you decide you would like to pursue a business partnership, be 100% confident that you choose a business partner who will treat you fairly, add value to the relationship, and maintain similar goals to yours.
 Carefully plan out the arrangement (in writing) and constantly communicate.
 If both partners remain committed to the business, you will likely develop one that is prosperous for all parties involved.

 Business Entity Structuring